open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 }
 ```
 >### Reviewing the code
->- Importing the `go.opentelemetry.io/collector/component/componenterror` which is where the component errors are declared.
+>- Added a guard clause that verifies if the consumer is properly instantiated and if not returns the `component.ErrNilNextConsumer`error.
 >- Added a variable called `logger` and initialized it with the Collector's logger that is available as a field named `Logger` within the `component.ReceiverCreateSettings` reference.
 >- Added a variable called `tailtracerCfg` and initialized it by casting the `config.Receiver` reference to the `tailtracer` receiver `Config`.
 >- Added a variable called `traceRcvr` and initialized it with the `tailtracerReceiver` instance using the factory information stored within the variables.